johnwarden/mecsim/README.md

 This repository contains a simulator for comparing budget allocation mechanisms.
 It simulates an iterative process where users strategically modify their reported preferred allocations in an attempt to maximize their individual utility.

-Interestingly, for a wide variety of preference profiles and mechanisms, users arrive at an equilibrium that is close to the overall-utility-maximizing optimal allocation -- even though users individual reports different significantly from their individual optimal allocations.
+Interestingly, for a wide variety of preference profiles and mechanisms, users arrive at an equilibrium that is close to the overall-utility-maximizing allocation -- even though users individual reports different significantly from their individual optimal allocations.

 ## Motivation

 ### Incentive Compatible Budget Allocation

 The problem of allocation a limited budget among multiple competing projects (or public goods or policies or whatever) has been studied for over a century.
 It first it looks like it should be simple: just ask everybody what they think the allocation should be, and take some sort of average.
 But when the pioneering social choice theorists  tried this, they ran into difficulties.
-Never mind that there are many different ways you can define the "average"; the big problem is that people will do whatever produces the best outcome for themselves.
+Not only are there different ways you can define the "average"; the big problem is that people will do whatever produces the best outcome for themselves.
 And no matter what aggregation function you use, self-interested people can get better results for themselves by proposing something *different from what they really want the allocation to be*.

 This may seem counter-intuitive.
 Normally when you vote, if you vote for the person you want to win, that person is more likely to win!
 So there is no incentive to lie.
 We say that majority voting (between two candidates) is [**strategyproof**](https://en.wikipedia.org/wiki/Strategyproofness), in that there is no voting strategy better than just voting for exactly what you want.

 But budget allocation mechanisms are generally not strategyproof.
-For example, suppose you think 80% of the budget should go to your favorite project, but the average for the group is 40%; your favorite project is under-funded while other projects are over-funded.
-So you would be better off *saying* you think 100% should go to your favorite project and 0% to the others, thereby raising the final average of your favorite project and lowering the average for the others.
+For example, suppose you think 80% of the budget should go to your favorite project, but the average vote for the group is 40%.
+If the final mechanism is a simple mean, then your favorite project will be under-funded (while other projects are over-funded).
+So you would be better off *saying* you think 100% should go to your favorite project and 0% to the others, raising the mean for your favorite project and bringing the results closer to your ideal.

-If there are only two projects, there *is* a [strategyproof mechanism that uses the median](https://en.wikipedia.org/wiki/Median_voter_theorem) instead of the mean.
-But when there are more than three alternatives, things get ugly.
+Now if there are only two projects, there *is* a [strategyproof mechanism that uses the median](https://en.wikipedia.org/wiki/Median_voter_theorem) instead of the mean.
+But when there are more than three alternatives, things get complicated.
 In fact eventually [Allan Gibbard](https://en.wikipedia.org/wiki/Allan_Gibbard) proved that it [just wasn't possible](https://en.wikipedia.org/wiki/Gibbard%27s_theorem) to design a mechanism for choosing among more than two alternatives that was strategyproof and not severely limited in certain ways.

 ### Alternatives